 RP has juried awards in the Documentary and Narrative categories, and an Audience Award decided upon by festival attendees.

 -- Narrative submissions must be at least 75% animation

 -- Documentary submissions must be at least 33% animation

 -- All animation source artwork must be analog (digital assembly, e.g. via scanning or Dragonframe, is okay)

--- Link to a secure Vimeo or YouTube screener greatly preferred over Dropbox
+-- Link to a secure Vimeo or YouTube screener greatly preferred over FilmFreeway's native player

 -- We are far less interested in screening films that are freely available on the web

--- For films originally not in English, please submit a screener with English subtitles or send a link to an .srt file.
+-- For films originally not in English, please submit a screener with English captions or burnt-in subtitles

 -- Waivers for free entry fee available for handcrafted animated shorts created by primary, middle, or high school students, or teachers submitting on their behalf, and for handcrafted animators of any age for whom the entry fee represents a financial hardship